samWson/smalltalk-and-erlang/article.md

 This talk is about a perspective, a point of view I have gained through my experiences, and to share some history that I have had a lot of fun in learning.

 About myself: The first language I knew enough to do something with was Java.
-Eventually I came accross the Smalltalk programming language.
+Eventually I came across the Smalltalk programming language.
 I work with Ruby for a living which is heavily inspired by Smalltalk.
 Smalltalk is the first Object Oriented programming language.
 I've invested a lot of personal time learning Smalltalk and studying its history to the point where I am now a bit of an Object Oriented purist/snob.
 I'm new to Elixir and Erlang but not Object Oriented Programming.
 If I say anything that's just plain wrong or misguided about Elixir or Erlang that is my own ignorance at work.

 For this article to make sense we first have to have a clear definition of Object Oriented Programming so you can understand where I'm coming from when I describe Erlang.
 For that we have to go back to the source.